Protest group Extinction Rebellion (XR) is carrying out a week of demonstrations to highlight what it says is government inaction on climate change.

 - The government must declare a climate "emergency"

 - The UK must legally commit to reducing carbon emissions to net zero by 2025

 - A citizens' assembly must be formed to "oversee the changes"

-Reducing CO2 emissions to almost zero in six years' time would be extremely ambitious.
+Reducing CO2 emissions to almost zero in such a short period would be extremely ambitious.